What Is An Ecommerce Website?

 The OpenCart community is highly active, which is a great thing when you find yourself needing support.

-If you want a free and open-source solution that’s not WooCommerce or OpenCart, you may find Magento Community Edition to be what you’re looking for.
-There are plenty of extensions available in the Magento Marketplace to add features to your website.
+If you want a free and open-source solution that’s not WooCommerce or OpenCart, you may find Adobe Commerce Community Edition to be what you’re looking for.
+There are plenty of extensions available in the Adobe Commerce Marketplace to add features to your website.

 That said, you need to have a decent understanding of the technical side of things.
 The good news is that because the platform is so popular, there’s a community of partners you can work with.
-And if you want to improve your skills with Magento, you can even take courses at Magento U to become a certified professional.
+And if you want to improve your skills with Adobe Commerce, you can even take courses at Adobe Commerce U to become a certified professional.

 Adobe Commerce (Powered by Magento)

-If you’re at the Enterprise level, you can still use Magento to power your store.
-Adobe Commerce is the enterprise-level version of Magento.
+If you’re at the Enterprise level, you can still use Adobe Commerce to power your store.
 It includes a variety of features to make things easier for you, such as:

 - Page Builder